aarnphm/tinymorph/docs/content/index.md

 ## acknowledgements

-I want to give my thanks to the following individuals/organisations for their works that inspire this project:
+I want to give my uttermost gratitude to the following individuals/organisations for their works and guidance for `tinymorph`:

 - [EleutherAI](https://www.eleuther.ai/)
-- [Linus](https://thesephist.com/) for his general exploration in machine-native interfaces
+- [Linus](https://thesephist.com/) for his general exploration in machine-native interfaces, as well as his initial discussion and recommendations.
 - [Neel Nanda](https://www.neelnanda.io/about) spearheading the field of [[glossary#mechanistic interpretability]]
-- Anthropic Interpretability Team's Transformers Circuit threads
+- Anthropic Interpretability Team's [Transformers Circuit](https://transformer-circuits.pub/) threads
 - Google DeepMind Interpretability Team.